Boris Johnson considers doubling UK troops deployed to eastern Europe

 Mr Johnson has since said the UK could, and would, deploy troops to protect Nato allies if necessary.

-Ukraine is not part of Nato and Russia has asked for assurances from the West that it will never be allowed to join the military alliance, seeing it as a direct threat to its security.
+Ukraine is not part of Nato and Russia has asked for assurances from the west that it will never be allowed to join the military alliance, seeing it as a direct threat to its security.
 However, the US publicly rejected such a demand this week, saying the alliance would continue to stick to its “open-door policy”.

 Nato’s 30 members include the US, UK, and several former Soviet republics, some of which border Russia.
 All agree to come to another’s aid in the event of an armed attack.